St. Richard's Episcopal School: History

 St. Richard's mascot is the dragon.
 There are many sports with no-cut policies.
-There is usually an A-team of more experienced players and a B-team for developming players in grades 6-8.
-The school has sports teams for tennis, girls' volleyball, girls and boys basketball, track and field, and soccer in which the Dragons won the IISL from 2006-2009.
+There is usually an A-team of more experienced players and a B-team for developing players in grades 6–8.
+The school has sports teams for tennis, girls' volleyball, girls and boys basketball, track and field, and soccer in which the Dragons won the IISL from 2006 to 2009.
+The girls 5/6 basketball team also won their IISL Championship from 2023 to 2024.
 Intramural sports are offered for the lower school, including basketball and soccer.

 In 2020, St. Richard's School celebrated its 60th anniversary, and the school leaders decided to change the name to St. Richard's Episcopal School.

-School starts on every August 15th.
+School starts on every August 15.
 Before the first day of school there is an ice cream social.
 On September 15, there is "fête" at which students enjoy their Fridays after school.
 5th graders go to France for a back-to-back program of 2 weeks at the end of the year.
 The French students also stay with American students for 2 weeks.